mosip/documentation/docs/architecture/feature-workflows.md

 This method of VC download illustrates the **OpenID4VCI** method of download using UIN / VID issued to the resident.
 In this, eSignet plays the authentication and authorisation end point to connect to the credential provider (Reference Implementation: MOSIP).
 To understand more about Onboarding Mimoto (Inji BFF) as an OIDC client to support credential issuance from any issuer who support OpenID4VCI protocol refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/customization-overview/credential_providers).

-**Download credentials using Knowledge Based Authentication (KBA)**
+**Download credentials using Knowledge Based Identification (KBI)**

-This method of VC download illustrates the **OpenID4VCI** method of download using KBA (Knowledge Based Authentication).
+This method of VC download illustrates the **OpenID4VCI** method of download using KBI (Knowledge Based Identification).
 In this, eSignet plays the authentication, authorisation and credential issuance end point to connect to the credential provider.
-To understand more about Onboarding Mimoto (Inji BFF) as an OIDC client to support credential issuance from any issuer who support OpenID4VCI protocol refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/customization-overview/credential_providers).
+To understand more about Onboarding Mimoto (Inji BFF) as an OIDC client to support credential issuance from any issuer who supports **OpenID4VCI** protocol, refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/customization-overview/credential_providers).

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>